amacaluso/amacaluso.github.io/content/teaching/Courses/index.md

 ---
 title: University Courses - Quantum Computing and Quantum AI
 date: '2023-02-09'
-summary: List of courses taught at Saarland University and the University of Bologna for Master's and Ph.D. students with no prior knowledge of quantum mechanics or quantum computing.
+summary: List of courses taught at Saarland University and the University of Bologna for Master and Ph.D. students with no prior knowledge of quantum mechanics or quantum computing.
 ---

 ## Quantum Artificial Intelligence [Cod.
 146584]